 |original graphic by: FrozenMelody|

-So today we celebrate Valentine's Day.
-A blissful day of love and celebrating those whom we love.
+Today we celebrate Valentine's Day, a blissful day of love and celebrating those whom we love.
 Did you know that this holiday actually has Pagan Roots?
 Did you know we are actually celebrating an ancient Pagan fertility rite?

 Lupercalia was an ancient pre-Roman festival that was celebrated from February 13 through February 15th.
 This festival was a time to purify the city and remove evil spirits to help the city be fertile for the coming spring.
 The celebration of Februa also known as Februatio, was a spring cleaning festival with earlier roots that was incorporated into the Lupercalia festival.
 You'll notice the name February came from this name.
 Februare is a latin word that means purification.